ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-intro.md

 * **Business Continuity Layer** - This layer contains elements to support business continuity by providing data backup, restoration, and disaster recovery.
 For more information, see the {{site.data.keyword.vmwaresolutions_short}} backup and restoration architecture, Veeam, IBM Spectrum Protect Plus, and Zerto disaster recovery reference architectures.

 * **Security Layer** - This layer contains the elements to reduce risk and increase compliance.
-For more information, see the Fortinet®, F5®, NSX, HyTrust®, and Caveonix reference architectures.
+For more information, see the Fortinet®, F5®, NSX, Entrust, and Caveonix reference architectures.

 This document is adding the following layer into the {{site.data.keyword.vmwaresolutions_short}} architecture: